List of He-Man and the Masters of the Universe characters: The Horde

-Key Members
+Key members

 Hordak

 Hordak (Hor-dak) is Skeletor's old master, She-Ra's archenemy, and the Horde's ruthless cyborg commander who conquered most of the planet Etheria.
 According to most story media, Skeletor betrayed Hordak and trapped him in "another dimension" before beginning his own conquest of the planet Eternia.
 Hordak, not to be outdone, then returned with a vengeance to take over Eternia for himself.
 In this series, he rules the planet of Etheria with an army of Horde Troopers, most of whom wear a red bat symbol on their chests to convey their allegiance.
-He is the brother of Horde Prime.
-In the 1980s cartoon series, Hordak is a cyborg who can alter his shape, most often into that of a rocket to make a quick get-away.
+In the 1980s series, Hordak is a cyborg who can alter his shape, most often into that of a rocket to make a quick get-away.
 In the Masters of the Universe comics Hordak also tries to conquer Eternia, making him a frequent adversary of both He-Man and Skeletor.
 Hordak is notoriously short-tempered, often abusing his minions (Mantenna in particular, with Hordak constantly sending him down a trap door in his throne room).
 Despite being evil, Hordak has a sense of humor.

-However, in the 2002 series Hordak wished to rule over all of Eternia.
+However, in the 2002 series, Hordak wished to rule over all of Eternia.
 After he and his minions defeated the Snake Men, Hordak turned his attention to Castle Grayskull and launched an attack against it.
 He was defeated by King Grayskull, who banished Hordak and his forces to the Abyss and entrapped them in a dimension within.
 Somehow, ages later, Hordak became Skeletor's master, despite the dimensional differences.
 Hordak saves Keldor's life after he is mortally injured battling Randor; in saving his life, Hordak transformed Keldor into Skeletor and told him there would one day be a price to pay for Hordak's assistance.
 Later in the series, Evil-Lyn and Count Marzo attempt to release Hordak from his dimensional prison.